trfina/trfina/README.md

 Previous IT work includes network administration, developing and teaching a computer science curriculum for a secondary school, and mainframe programming including COBOL.

-- 📫 How to reach me ... finatammy@gmail.com or https://www.linkedin.com/in/tammy-fina-b53402212/
+- 📫 How to reach me ... finatammy@gmail.com